 “Oh, I am sorry for your loss.”
 Elizabeth felt a touch of regret and knew not what more to say.

-Darcy nodded.
+Darcy gave a nod.
 “Thank you, but it has been many years.
-My cousin and I share guardianship of her – and yes, we are doing everything in our power to ensure a proper upbringing.”
-He extended his hand forwards and they began walking again.
+My cousin and I share guardianship of my sister – and yes, we are doing everything in our power to ensure a proper upbringing.”
+He extended his hand forward, and they began walking again.
 “Including always having a companion with her,” he said after a moment’s silence.